 As a web data solutions company, we often encounter questions pertaining to the legality of web scraping.
 Before we go into answering that question, let’s first understand the term “web scraping”.
 Simply put, it is a part of web crawling (finding the web pages and downloading them) that involves data extraction from web pages to gather relevant information.
 The key factor here is that a bot (similar to Google bot) performs this activity in an automated fashion and thereby eliminating the manual activities of a person.
 When bots hit web pages to grab content, they act quite similarly to the way browser-agent makes calls to the pages.
 So, why do we have so much hoopla around “scraping”?
 The reason behind this can be primarily attributed to disrespect for the established protocols.

-Here are some of the ground rules that must be followed by anyone looking to scrape data from the web:
+Here are some of the ground rules that must be followed by anyone looking to crawl data from the web:

 This file specifies how a website would like to be crawled.
 It includes the list of accessible pages, restricted pages, request limit apart from explicitly mentioned bots that are allowed or blocked from crawling.
 Check out this post to learn more about reading and respecting robots.txt file.

 One more important checkpoints is the terms & conditions page that talks about the specifics of how that data should be gathered and used along with other guidelines.
 Ensure that you’re not violating anything mentioned in this page.

 Unless you have permission from the site, stick to the data that is available to the public.
 This means if the data can be accessed only by logging in, it is meant for the site users, not for the bots.